 This article discusses the change champion role and how they help your organization.
 So, let’s jump into this article.

-What Does a Change Champion Do?
+What does a Change Champion Do?

 Learning about the role of a change champion is vital for understanding how they help during organizational changes.
 It is also vital for employers to choose the right candidate for a champion post.
-Following are some of the key responsibilities of a change champion:
+Here are some of the key responsibilities of a change champion:

-Understanding The Change
+1. Understanding the Change

 Change management is a complex process.
 Change champions must first understand it themselves to implement a change.
-They need to grasp the goals of the change and what is required of employees.
+They must grasp the goals of the change and what is required of employees.
 Understanding the change and the need for changes is crucial as they can’t convince others if they are not aware of the change procedure.

-Creating Change Management Strategies
+2. Creating Change Management Strategies

-Communicating The Change
+3. Communicating the Change